AckerlyXu/heima/articles/cosmos-db/distribute-data-globally.md

 <a name="DynamicallyAddRegions"></a>
 ### Dynamically add and remove regions
 Azure Cosmos DB allows you to add (associate) or remove (dissociate) regions to your database account at any point in time (see [preceding figure](#UnlimitedRegionsPerAccount)).
-By virtue of replicating data across partitions in parallel, Azure Cosmos DB ensures that when a new region comes online, Azure Cosmos DB is available within 30 minutes anywhere in the world for up to 100 TBs.
+By virtue of replicating data across partitions in parallel, Azure Cosmos DB ensures that when a new region comes online, Azure Cosmos DB is available within 30 minutes anywhere in the China for up to 100 TBs.
 <!-- Notice: 全球任何位置 to 多个区域任何位置 -->

 <a name="FailoverPriorities"></a>